bhisaac/5eFP/5eFP-SRD.md

 You can change your list of prepared spells at HQ.
 While away from HQ, you can prepare a new list of cleric spells by completing a short rest in prayer or meditation.

 #### Spellcasting Ability
-Wisdom is your spellcasting ability for your cleric spells.
+Wisdom (WIS) is your spellcasting ability for your cleric spells.
 The power of your spells comes from your devotion to your deity.
-You use your Wisdom whenever a cleric spell refers to your spellcasting ability.
+You use your WIS whenever a cleric spell refers to your spellcasting ability.
 In addition, you use WIS when setting the saving throw DC for a cleric spell you cast and when making an attack roll with one.

 **Spell save DC** = 10 + WIS